EpicEricEE/typst-plugins/united/src/united.typ

 // - product: The symbol to use for the exponent product.
 // - decimal-sep: The decimal separator.
 // - group-sep: The separator between digit groups.
-// - raw-unit: Whether to transform the unit or keep the raw string.
 // - unit-sep: The separator between units.
 // - per: How to format fractions.
 #let qty(